-Senior Care Options: - Commonw ealth Care Alliance's participation in the hospice pilot program ends December 31, 2021.
-Beginning January 1, 2022, Original Medicare will be the payor for dually eligible SCO members that elect hospice on or after January 1, 2022.
-Dually eligible SCO members that elected hospice during the 2021 plan year will remain with CCA as the payor, unless they disenroll and reenroll in hospice during the 2022 plan year.
-MassHealth Only SCO members remain with CCA as they payor.
+Senior Care Options: Commonwealth Care Alliance's participation in the hospice pilot program ended December 31, 2021.
+Beginning January 1, 2022, Original Medicare is the payer for dually eligible Senior Care Options members who elect hospice on or after January 1, 2022.
+Dually eligible Senior Care Options members that elected hospice during the 2021 plan year will remain with CCA as the payer, unless they disenroll and reenroll in hospice during the 2022 plan year.
+MassHealth Only Senior Care Options members remain with CCA as they payer.